FBI Conducted Warrantless Surveillance on American Citizens, Report Shows - Bringing you Truth, Inspiration, Hope.

 Legislation to protect personal data

-To protect the personal data of Americans, Democrat Ron Wyden and Republican Rand Paul recently introduced The Fourth Amendment Is Not For Sale Act.
+To protect the personal data of Americans, Democratic Sen. Ron Wyden and Republican Sen. Rand Paul recently introduced The Fourth Amendment Is Not For Sale Act.
 The bill aims to block a legal loophole that allows data brokers to sell the personal data of Americans to intelligence and law enforcement agencies without proper legal oversight.

 Last year, the Internal Revenue Service (IRS) allegedly bought location data collected from the smartphones of millions of Americans from Virginia-based data broker Venntel Inc. Another broker, Clearview AI, compiled a huge database consisting of billions of photos downloaded from social media websites.
 The photos were used to drive a facial recognition system that the company sells to government agencies.